miughetta/dig333-devlog/README.md

 ## Week 8
 ### Context

-For my final project, I have begun figuring out the hardware.
+For my final project and for my first milestone, I have begun figuring out the hardware.
 I have attached the RHT03 Humidity and Temperature Sensor to the bread board.
 I am working on attaching the BMP085 Barometric Pressure Sensor.
 Questions revolve around if the wiring is correct and how to continue with the programming.

 ### Experiments
 Monk - Ch11 Digital Inputs (265-292) Recipes, Python <br>